open2c/cooler/docs/cli.rst

     Options to modify the data filter pipeline.
 Provide as a comma-separated list of key-value pairs of the form 'k1=v1,k2=v2,...'.
 See http://docs.h5py.org/en/stable/high/dataset.html#filter-pipeline for more details.

+.. option:: -a, --append

+    Pass this flag to append the output cooler to an existing file instead of overwriting the file.

 ----